-Pregnancy is a very special time for a woman, a time of so many physical and emotional changes.
+Pregnancy is a very special time, a time of so many physical and emotional changes.
 Feeling your baby kick for the first time and watching it grow inside of you is no less than an amazing experience.
-And while some women really enjoy being pregnant, other women, like me, can experience a slew of not-so-great symptoms and complications.
+And while some really enjoy being pregnant, other people, like me, can experience a slew of not-so-great symptoms and complications.

 Common symptoms you may experience from iron deficiency include:

 Pregnancy is a critical time because of the increased needs of iron to support the placenta, growing baby, red blood cell production and 50% increase in plasma volume [4,5].
 This is why the recommended daily intake of iron increases from 18mg pre-pregnancy to 27mg during pregnancy.